Coastal extremes tools and data

 Tide gauges provide the most direct observational record of extreme sea levels at the coast.

-We are developing Canute 3.0*, a sea level calculator for projections based on tide gauges or climate model data, combined with statistical analysis and additional data, using Rshiny.
+We have developed Canute 3*, a sea level calculator for projections based on tide gauges or climate model data, combined with statistical analysis and additional data, using Rshiny.
 Julian O’Grady presented a webinar on the tools in March 2019, available through NESP’s Climate Hub.
 The previous version, Canute2, operated by the Antarctic Climate & Ecosystems CRC also remains available at this time.
 Please note each version has a separate registration process.

 *DISCLAIMER: The data available in this tool are generated through numerical modelling performed by CSIRO based on a range of input datasets to help communicate risks associated with sea level rise and total water level change.
 All information and data found in this tool was generated for research purposes.
 While every effort has been made to ensure data accuracy, the developers make no warranty (expressed or implied) regarding accuracy, completeness, function or capability of the tool and associated data.
 The data is not provided as professional advice, and the user assumes any risk associated with use, possession or reliance on content for decision making.
 The developers expressly disclaim liability for any loss arising from use of this tool and the information contained therein.
 The models incorporated here are general in nature and more detailed studies may be required for individual regions.